oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 ##### Requirements

-- The key “tosca_definitions_version” MUSTbe the first line of each TOSCA file..
+- The key `tosca_definitions_version` MUST be the first line of each TOSCA file.

 ##### Notes
 <!----